How To Edit Your WordPress User Profile

 - Biography description

 Congratulations!
-You have just learned how to change your user profile in WordPress.
+Now you know how to change your user details in WordPress.